martin-ueding/vigilant-crypto-snatch/docs/dev/components.md

 # Components

 This project aims to be organized according to the [*Clean Architecture*](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-There are many components, and they only depend on each other in a acyclic way.
+There are many components, and they only depend on each other in an acyclic way.

-On this page we will go through all the components and how they interact with each other.
-This shall give you an overview of the architecture of this software.
 First we show a diagram which contains just opaque components.
 The parts from this software are yellow, the external libraries are in blue.

 [![](graphs/_components.svg)](graphs/_components.svg)

-You can see that is a nice directed acyclic graph, and that the core component is independent of any external libraries.
+You can see that is a nice directed acyclic graph, and that the *core* component is independent of any external libraries.

-We will now go through the individual components.
+On this page we will go through all the components and how they interact with each other.
+This shall give you an overview of the architecture of this software.

 ## Core